DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

     [1] 3 3 2

-1. Output: here we determine the output space, i.e., first we have to create the notebook where we are going to write down all the results.
-This is very important for efficiency since if we increase the size of the *for loop* in each iteration with `c()` or another function that adds elements, the for loop will be much slower.
+1. Output: here we determine the output space, i.e., first we have to create the “notebook” where we are going to write down all the results.
+This is very important for efficiency since if we increase the size of the output in each iteration with `c()` or another function that adds elements, the *for loop* will be much slower.

 ``` r
 x <- c()